Do you know Why You Should Avoid UV Rays Today? UV Ray danger has not been on my radar for very long. How about you?

 The most damage caused to your skin is in the form of more intense damage from UVA and UVB.
 The other occurs because it is usually accidental when you are exposed.
 Overexposure results from not being aware that you are getting the sun.

 Generally, the only way that humans can be exposed to UVC radiation is from an artificial source like a lamp or laser, think of tanning salons and lights used for sanitation.
 I had a sterilizer that I used for brushes and combs while I had my hair salons.

 With all 3 of these dangerous rays, sunscreen is important.
 Cover up your skin.
 Wearing sun blocking clothing is a great defense against the sun being able to reach your skin.
 Help slow your skin aging.
 As well as decrease your risk for skin cancer.

 Next, let’s think about this “healthy tan” idea we have grown to accept as truth.

 In the medical world, there is no such thing as a “safe tan.”
 Before you argue that you have always heard that some tan is good for you, think about it.

-When you are getting a little browner from sun exposure, it happens because the body is defending itself.
+If you are getting a little browner from sun exposure, it happens because the body is defending itself.
 Your body is trying to defend itself from damage from the sun.
-Do you tan/
+Do you tan?

 Fortunately, the atmosphere helps deflect some of the UV ray strength as it shines through.
 However, with repeated exposure to this UV part of the sun’s system, there will be some damage.